KULeuven-Diepenbeek/osc-course/content/ch1-introOS/filesystems.md

 On Linux, almost everything is a file.
 A file is a file.
 A directory is a file.
 An entire harddrive is a file.
 A UART port is a file.
 Even a network connection is a file!
 Every file is owned by one user.
 All other users' privileges for that file (read, write, execute) are based on the **access permissions** (see below).

 Working daily with files in Unix operating systems will no doubt increase your awareness of the specific ins and outs of the Unix filesystem.
-As you know from previous chapters, everything is a _file_ in Unix: we have used this to our advantage to inspect the inner workings of a process in the `/proc` directory.
+A very important aspect is that **everything is a _file_ in Unix** (even things that aren't really files, like devices, network sockets and even processes!).
+We will for example use this to our advantage to inspect the inner workings of a process in the `/proc` directory later.

-A **file** is the smallest possible unit of storage in a unix system.
+A real **file** is the smallest possible unit of storage in a unix system.
 However, a **filesystem** is more than mere data (the file itself): it also contains relations to other files, and attributes or _metadata_ of the file itself, such as:

 - name
 - size